How to Cook with Tofu

 Versatile and easy to cook with, tofu takes on many roles and adapts well to the flavors of sauces and marinades.

 Here are tips for picking out, storing, and prepping tofu.
-You'll see how to cook tofu -- including how to make different types of tofu -- and you'll discover top-rated recipes that will have you loving tofu in new ways.
+You'll see how to cook tofu — including how to make different types with different techniques — and you'll discover top-rated recipes that will have you loving tofu in new ways.

 What Is Tofu?
 Tofu is a power-packed plant-based vegan protein that's healthful, low calorie, and super-versatile.

 What is tofu made of?
 Tofu is a curd made from soybeans that are cooked and mashed, then processed in a fashion similar to making cheese.

 What does tofu taste like?
 In a sense, tofu tastes like whatever you want it to.
 That's because tofu lets other flavors shine in the spotlight.
 Its subtle flavor and satisfying texture are basically a blank canvas on which sauces and marinades paint their flavors.
 It's this quality that makes tofu such a wonderfully versatile ingredient.